 Diploma Requirements (minimum 20 credits): 4 English, 3 Math, 2 Science, 1 Contemporary World Problems, 1 US History, .50 Civics, .50 Washington History, 1 Careers, 1.5 PE, .50 Health, 1 Fine Arts, and electives.
 24 credits are required for the graduating class of 2019, adding an additional 1 Fine Arts, 2 World Language, and 1 science.
 A senior portfolio is also required.

 College Preparatory Requirements: We offer a wide variety of college prep courses.
 Each college sets their own entrance requirements.
 We recommend that you verify the admissions requirements and recommendations with the colleges of your choice.
 See more on College Preparation.

 Grades: We use a four point system.
-Students must have the equivalent of a “C” grade to receive credit.
+Students must have the equivalent of a “C” grade or better to receive credit.
 Courses can be taken for a grade or pass/fail.
 We do not rank students.